munishkhatri720/jiosaavan-plugin/README.md

 For all supported urls and queries see [here](#supported-urls-and-queries)

-To get your Spotify clientId & clientSecret go [here](https://developer.spotify.com/dashboard/applications) & then copy them into your `application.yml` like the following.

-To get your Apple Music api token go [here](#apple-music)

 To get your Yandex Music access token go [here](#yandex-music)

 (YES `plugins` IS AT ROOT IN THE YAML)